Lexington Public Library

 Northside Branch - Large Meeting Room

-Let's welcome summer with a Hawaiian Luau themed Bite Club!
-Members can choose a recipe from the cookbooks provided or use their own recipe to contribute a potluck dish.
+October is spooky season, so we'll be celebrating with a "Deadly Delicious Edition" of Bite Club!
+Members can choose a recipe from one of the autumn themed cookbooks provided or use their own recipe to contribute a dish.
 If it's your first time, you can simply come to taste, discuss, and enjoy!

 -